-Statue of Liberty Goes Dark Before ‘A Day Without A Woman’ Protests
+Statue Of Liberty Goes Dark Before ‘A Day Without A Woman’ Protests

 — Statue of Liberty NM (@StatueEllisNPS) March 8, 2017

-This outage sparked conversation on social media that perhaps it was done deliberately for Wednesday’s ‘A Day Without a Woman’ protest of economic and social inequality and in solidarity with International Women’s Day.
+This outage sparked conversation on social media that perhaps it was done deliberately for Wednesday’s “A Day Without a Woman” protest of economic and social inequality and in solidarity with International Women’s Day.

 Thank you Lady Liberty for standing with the resistance and going dark for #DayWithoutAWoman ????